aortem/dartstream/README.md

   - Access to Partner/Reseller/Channel Program.
   - Option to include Logo on the Open Source website.

-For more information on each support tier, please refer to our support section in the documentation.
+To Signup For Support Click Here, or see our support section in the documentation.

 ## Licensing